handsontable/handsontable-skeleton/plugins/internal/README.md

 * The plugin code should be written in [ES6](http://www.ecma-international.org/ecma-262/6.0/).
 The currently supported ES6 features are (listed in our documentation)[http://docs.handsontable.com/tutorial-seven-principles.html],
 * Your class has to extend the [BasePlugin](https://github.com/handsontable/handsontable/blob/master/src/plugins/_base.js) class,
 * Your plugin files need to be places under `src/plugins/nameOfYourPlugin/` directory to be properly recognized by our builder,
 * You need to make your own Handsontable build to incorporate your changes into the Handsontable source.
-(Learn how to do it in our documentation)[http://docs.handsontable.com/tutorial-custom-build.html].
+[Learn how to do it in our documentation](http://docs.handsontable.com/tutorial-custom-build.html).

 ## Quick start step by step tutorial
 * Copy the [internalPluginSkeleton.js](internalPluginSkeleton.js) file and rename it to describe your plugin.
 Let's use `myPlugin.js` for this example.